gabrielrandrade/api-router/README.md

 ## Form Items

 - `Form.Text` has extra types for `hint` and custom styles to have adaptive colors for dark mode.
 The font size is also larger to match the Apple defaults.
+- Adds the `systemImage` prop to append an SF Symbol icon before the text.
+The color of this icon will adopt the color of the text style.

 ```tsx
 <Form.Text>Hey</Form.Text>